Best Gaming Keyboard Under $50

-The right keyboard can make or break a gaming setup.
-A wrist-rest can improve comfort, while backlighting can help you react in the dark and media keys can help you easily control your music.
+The right keyboard can make or break a gaming setup, here we’ll go over the best gaming keyboards under $50.
+A wrist-rest can improve comfort, while backlighting can help you react in the dark, and media keys can help you easily control your music.
 If you feel like your gaming system is missing out and needs some love, but you don’t want to spend too much, then check out our reviews of our top five picks for the best gaming keyboard under $50.

 If you’ve been around computers for a while, either for work or for gaming, then you have probably heard of a macro.
 A macro is when a key is programmed to trigger a more complex series of actions or perform a task.
 This is very useful in games like MMOs where certain combinations or series of moves are reliably used together, and can also be used in work such as editing and spreadsheets.

 If you’re looking for the best mechanical keyboard under $50 for macros, then the Corsair K55 is a great choice.
 It sports six programmable macros keys along the left side of the keyboard that can be customized in Corsair’s iCUE software.
 Along with macros, you can also customize the three zone RGB lighting from the iCUE software to personalize the look of your keyboard.